-GCA has an open-door policy for parent classroom visitation.
-We understand that the transition to preschool is sometimes not only difficult for the child but also the parent.
-You are welcome to observe your child through the door window at any time throughout the preschool session.
-We ask that if you do choose to exercise the 'open door' policy that you remain unobtrusive and unobserved to the students to avoid any disruption.
+GCA has an open door policy for parent classroom visitation.
+We understand that adjusting to school is sometimes not only difficult for the child but also the parent.
+You are welcome to observe your child through the door window at any time throughout the school day.
+We ask that if you do choose to exercise the 'open door' policy that you remain unobtrusive and unobserved to the students so there is no disruption.
 If your child is having a particularly tough day, you are more than welcome to call the office and a staff member will quickly check on your child.